icy/google-group-crawler/README.md

 ### The hook

-If you want to execute a `hook` command after when a `mbox` file is downloaded, you can do as below
+If you want to execute a `hook` command after a `mbox` file is downloaded, you can do as below.

 1. Prepare a Bash script file that contains a definition of `__wget_hook` command.
 The first argument is to specify output filename, and the